madfcat/corsearch-assignment/README.md

 - Time could be converted related to the users system time, not API data.
 - I did not do a lot optimizations in terms of memoization.
 This area of the project could be improved in the real-life project.
 - Autocomplete Geocoding API can be limited to Uusimaa by providing bounding box coordinates
+- Filter callbacks logic can be refactored to redux createSelector and memoizing filtering.
+For now, kept as it is by sorting edges data in state after the sorting choice is changed from UI.